-Communication should be effective enough to exchange ideas views.
-Information & emotion and to make communication effective it requires considered of those factors that influence communication.
+Communication should be effective enough to exchange idea’s views.
+Information & emotion and to make communication effective requires consideration of those factors that influence communication.

 Such factors that influence communication are described as follows: